yrncolloo/E-commerce/backend/README.md

         - [ ] All corresponding number of items in stock
     - [ ] Get one product
         - [ ] With the corresponding price, description of the product and number of items in stock
+    - [ ] Get a list of all users accounts (only admin)
+        - [ ] with Username, First Name, Last Name and Telephone Number
+    - [ ] Get individual user account (admin only)
+        - [ ] with Username, First Name, Last Name and Telephone Number

 - [ ] Update